actonmass/actonmass.org/_issues/healthcare.md

 subtitle: Health care is a human right
 logo: heartbeat
 img: /img/issue-healthcare.jpg
-catchphrase: Working families across the Commonwealth are being crushed by the rising cost of health care.
+catchphrase: Working families across the state are being crushed by the rising cost of health care.
 It's time for Medicare for All.
 page_img: /img/ani-kolleshi-7jjnj-qa9fy-unsplash.jpg
 bills_to_support_title: Healthcare as a Human Right
 highlighted_bills: